gwb55/ReMaskNet/README.md

 ## 🚀 Usage

 The `main.py` script handles both training and testing.
+You can run it directly using Python or use the provided shell script `run.sh` for batch management.

 ### 1. Training
 Train on specific classes (e.g., `bottle`).
 Results are saved to `./saved_models`.